094459/blog/content/newsletter/aws-open-source-news-and-updates-57.md

 ![fossdem](https://matrix.org/blog/img/upload_06b59bc2b2d518ffe616020e1fe5bee8.png)

-### Events for your diary

-A couple of events happening this week - still time to register and save your spot.

-**Innovate AI/ML**
-**Feb 24th**

-Last week I shared that I have been putting together some blog posts to support my session at the [Innovate AI/ML event](https://aws.amazon.com/events/aws-innovate/machine-learning/online/emea/?sc_channel=em&sc_campaign=EMEA_FIELD_WEBINAR_innovate-AIML_20210224_7014z000001MJbu&sc_medium=em_&sc_content=REG_t1_field&sc_geo=emea&sc_country=mult&sc_outcome=reg&sc_publisher=aws&trkCampaign=emea21_innovatemlq1&trk=em_emea21_innovatemlq1_ricardosueiras) happening on Feb, 24th.
-I have been working on more posts, and this week I managed to complete the fourth and fifth posts which you can find below.
-Use the [sign up link here](https://aws.amazon.com/events/aws-innovate/machine-learning/online/emea/?sc_channel=em&sc_campaign=EMEA_FIELD_WEBINAR_innovate-AIML_20210224_7014z000001MJbu&sc_medium=em_&sc_content=REG_t1_field&sc_geo=emea&sc_country=mult&sc_outcome=reg&sc_publisher=aws&trkCampaign=emea21_innovatemlq1&trk=em_emea21_innovatemlq1_ricardosueiras) to register for this event.

-**Apache Kafka**
-**Feb 25th**

-[Building ML-driven streaming applications with Apache Kafka](https://aws-oss.beachgeek.co.uk/4y) join Joseph Morais from Confluent and Kanchan Waikar from AWS in this webinar to learn how to build Apache Kafka®-based streaming applications backed by machine learning models.
-The event is across three time zones so whether you are in Asia, Europe or the Americas, there will be a time you can attend.

-**CDK Day**
-**April 30th**

-Announced this week was the second [CDK Day](https://sessionize.com/cdkday/), which will be on April 30th.
-Check out [the web page](https://sessionize.com/cdkday/) to find out more about the first CDK Day, which was incredible.
-This second event promises to be even better.
-The CFP is open until the 19th of March.
-Check out this supporting blog post, [CDK Day CFP Is Open!!!!](https://aws-oss.beachgeek.co.uk/4v) from Matt as to what to expect and what they are looking for when it comes to sessions.

-**Cloud Native Rust Day**
-**May 3rd**

-Rust is a language empowering everyone to build secure, reliable, and efficient software.
-Rust is becoming more widely used in cloud native, powering everything from lightning-fast service meshes and powerful developer tools to internet-scale distributed databases.

-Come explore what makes Rust a fantastic choice for new cloud native development, and learn about how the community uses Rust today.
-Find out [more and register here](https://aws-oss.beachgeek.co.uk/5y).

-### Open Source Jobs

-**Rust**

-If you are looking for an exciting new challenge, love Rust, then check out this role that is based out of New York, US.
-The AWS SDK team is looking for a [Software Development Engineer - AWS Rust SDK](https://www.amazon.jobs/en-gb/jobs/1424393/software-development-engineer-aws-rust-sdk?no_int_redir=1) to join the ever growing group of Rustaceans at AWS.

 ### Celebrating open source contributors

 The articles posted in this series are only possible thanks to contributors and project maintainers and so I would like to shout out and thank those folks who really do power open source and enable us all to build on top of what they have created.